Boilerplate Descriptions for University of Hawaiʻi at Mānoa, College of Social Sciences, and Social Science Research Institute

 Faculty, staff and students at the University of Hawai‘i at Mānoa receive a wide range of research support services from UH System-wide units including the Office of Research Services, Office of Innovation and Commercialization/Office of Technology Transfer as well as the separate Research Corporation of the University of Hawaiʻi (RCUH).
 Additional guidance is also provided under the Office of Research Compliance through the Human Studies Program, Biological Safety Program, Animal Welfare Program, Office of Export Controls, and Office of Research Integrity.
 The Human Studies Program is accredited by the Association for the Accreditation of Human Research Protection Programs (AAHRPP) and has filed an Assurance with the U.S. Health and Human Services (HHS) Office of Human Research Protections (OHRP): Assurance number FWA3526.

-A new $41M, 74K square foot state of the art Information Technology Center opened in December 2013.
-This six-story Information Technology Center houses enterprise information and communications technology systems and services that support modern teaching, administration and research for all ten UH campuses and students throughout the state of Hawai‘i.
-The building features an energy-efficient disaster-hardened, 8,000-square-foot data center for enterprise servers, storage and communications, high-quality space for faculty to develop digital content, meeting and training rooms with teleconferencing capabilities and an emergency situation room to support UH disaster response.
-The sustainable building design meets LEED Silver certification standards and will house the UH Information Technology Services (ITS) support staff.
+The University of Hawai‘i Information Technology Center houses enterprise information and communications technology systems and services that support modern teaching, administration, and research for all ten UH campuses and students throughout the state of Hawai‘i.
+The building features an energy-efficient disaster-hardened, 8,000-square-foot data center for enterprise servers, storage and communications, high-quality space for faculty to develop digital content, meeting and training rooms with teleconferencing capabilities.
+The sustainable building design meets LEED Gold certification standards and houses the UH Information Technology Services (ITS) support staff.

 Library and Special Collections